The area integral and boundary values of octonion-valued monogenic functions: Introduction and Statement of Results

-Given an octonion-valued monogenic function $f(\mathbf{x})$ in the half-space $\mathbb{R}^8_+$, its area integral or the Lusin square function is \beq \mathcal{A}_f(X)= \int \int_{\Gamma (X)} y_0^{-6} |\nabla f((\mathbf{y})|^2 d\mathbf{y},\;\; \mathbf{x} =(x_0,X)\in \mathbb{R}^8_+. \eeq This is a real-valued integral of positive functions, hence, commutativity-associativity-related issues do not occur here. \\
+Given an octonion-valued monogenic function $f(\mathbf{x})$ in the half-space $\mathbb{R}^8_+$, its area integral or the Lusin square function is \beq \left(\mathcal{A}_f(X)\right) ^2= \int \int_{\Gamma (X)} y_0^{-6} |\nabla f((\mathbf{y})|^2 d\mathbf{y},\;\; \mathbf{x} =(x_0,X)\in \mathbb{R}^8_+. \eeq This is a real-valued integral of positive functions, hence, commutativity-associativity-related issues do not occur here. \\

-Now we can state the octonionic analogs of the results \cite{Ste1} connecting the area integral with boundary properties of the harmonic functions. \begin{prop} Let $f$ be a (left) octonion-valued monogenic function in the half-space $\mathbb{R}^8_+$ and $E\subset \mathbb{R}^7 = \partial \mathbb{R}^8_+$ be a bounded set at the boundary of the half-space.
+Now we can state the octonionic analogs of the results \cite{Ste1} connecting the area integral with boundary properties of the harmonic functions; see \cite{Bro} for "caloric" version of these results in a Lipschitz domain. \begin{prop} Let $f$ be a (left) octonion-valued monogenic function in the half-space $\mathbb{R}^8_+$ and $E\subset \mathbb{R}^7 = \partial \mathbb{R}^8_+$ be a bounded set at the boundary of the half-space.

 1. If the area integral $\mathcal{A}_f(Y)$ is finite for every point $Y\in E$, then function $f$ is locally bounded in a neighborhood of $E$ and has a non-tangential boundary limit at almost every point in $E$.